-Termination should begin only after sufficient consideration and consultation, as the consequences for both parties are extreme, and may require future litigation.
+Termination should begin only after careful consideration and consultation, as the consequences for both parties are extreme, and may result in litigation.

-7.2.7.
-Suspension or Removal from Bidder List
+7.2.7 Suspension or Removal from Bidder/Supplier List

-Any vendor whose performance has been unsatisfactory may be removed from a bidders list or suspended from bidding for a specified period of time.
-The vendor shall be given written notification of removal or suspension action and its duration.
+Any bidder/supplier whose performance has been unsatisfactory may be removed from a bidders/supplier list or suspended from bidding for a specified period of time.
+The bidder/supplier shall be given written notification of removal or suspension action and its duration.
 Conditions which may warrant removal or suspension include, but are not limited to:

-- Failure to respond to three consecutive bid invitations (NOTE: a reply of "no bid" is an acceptable response);

 - Late delivery;

 - Failure to deliver;

 - Unauthorized substitution of goods other than specified;

 - Defective products or products damaged other than in shipment;

 - Service deficiencies; or

 - Billing errors.

-7.3.
-Receive Goods or Services
+7.3 Receive Goods or Services